Argorant

 Pricing motionQuote-led.
 Buyers need contract-level detail on seats, credits, modules, renewals, exports, API, and automation.Public pricing entry point, but credits and add-ons can materially change the real operating cost.Visible entry plans and a narrower data workflow, with larger API/export needs handled through higher plans.Do not compare plan names.
 Compare the cost of the exact workflow your team will run.

-Data quality testTest role coverage, enrichment fields, phone access, stale titles, and export terms in your market sample.Test verified emails, credit burn, enrichment cost, duplicate handling, and sequence handoff.Test verified contacts, public-safe company coverage, export quality, and whether API/MCP access fits the workflow.Use the same 25 accounts, target titles, countries, and export destination across all three.
+Data quality testTest role coverage, enrichment fields, phone access, stale titles, and export terms in your market sample.Test verified emails, credit burn, enrichment cost, duplicate handling, and sequence handoff.Test verified contacts, aggregate company coverage, export quality, and whether API/MCP access fits the workflow.Use the same 25 accounts, target titles, countries, and export destination across all three.

 Best fitBest when a mature revenue organization wants one enterprise GTM data vendor across several teams.Best when SDRs need data and outbound execution in one daily workspace.Best when the team wants the data layer separated from engagement and automation tools.The best fit depends on whether you are buying a suite, a workspace, or a data layer.